-If you’ve ever travelled in, or around Iran, then you’ve experienced or heard the rumours about the people.
+If you’ve ever travelled in, or around Iran, then you’ve experienced or heard the rumours about the Iranian people.
 Countless travellers rave about their hospitality and their generous, genuine nature.
-But are the Iranians really as nice as people say?
-We spent 31 days here and we’ve definitely formed our own opinion.
+But are the Iranian people really as nice as travellers say?
+We spent 31 days travelling Iran and we’ve definitely formed our own opinion.

 1. Where are you from?